mgenware/qing-dialog-component/README.md

 CSS variables:

-- `--min-width`: minimum width of dialog view.
+- `--max-width`: maximum width of the dialog.

 ### Development